 Royal Welsh College of Music & Drama

-Alex has been given a great opportunity to build on his prior teaching experience now that he is a visiting Saxophone teacher at the Royal Welsh College of Music and Drama.
-Teaching undergraduates is a chance to impart more specialist, high level musical knowledge and Alex encourages students to explore the natural overlaps with areas of psychology, philosophy and spirituality as well as mathematics and scientific thinking that will frequently present themselves as students delve more deeply into music.
+Alex has been a visiting Saxophone teacher at the Royal Welsh College of Music and Drama for the past 5 years.
+As well as giving one to one lessons, over the last few years Alex has been lecturing in Transcription and Analysis, Linear Improvisation and Harmony within the single line as well as leading classes in general musicianship and ear training to both undergraduate and postgraduate students of the jazz course.
+Teaching at this level is a chance to impart more specialist, high level musical knowledge and Alex encourages students to explore the natural overlaps with areas of psychology, philosophy and spirituality as well as mathematics and scientific thinking that will frequently present themselves as students delve more deeply into music.

 I have been having lessons regularly with Alex for about a year now, he is a real teacher.
 His lessons are always different and he tailors them to the specific individual.
 We find something that I want to improve on and we will go step by step on how to practice it.
 If you go to a lesson with Alex with nothing in mind it is also not a problem as he will pull something out of the bag which will blow your mind!
 Improvisation, technique, sound, composition, harmony, rhythm, repertoire, anything you want to work on he can help.
 A teacher that I would recommend to everyone and will continue to have lessons with!